wp-plugins/contact-form-7-recaptcha/readme.txt

 1. Upload the entire contents of the zip file to your plugin directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure plugin from Settings -> reCAPTCHA

+== Changelog ==

+= 1.1.0 =
+* Fixed the jQuery without a jQuery wrapper.
+* Fixed the javascript queue issues.
+* Fixed the invalid submission error that would break the recaptcha.
+* Show wp_error information to logged in users.
+Note: SSL cURL requests are problematic in certain environments.

+= 1.0.0 =
+* Nothing new to see here.